 If I’ve said it once, I’ve said it a hundred times.
 Content is King.
-Your website needs to offer free and original content that brings in visitors and ranks well, while also setting you apart from the competition.
-Whether you choose to start a blog or contribute to a guest blog, it’s a great way to get traffic to your website and increase name recognition of your business and its brand.
+Your website needs to offer free, unique, and competitive content that brings in visitors and ranks well while also setting you apart from the competition.
+Whether you start a blog or contribute to a guest blog, it’s a great way to get traffic to your website and increase the name recognition of your business and its brand.

 If you choose to guest blog, include a link to your website, either in the copy or in your biography at the end of the post, to ensure to draw in visitors from a new source.

 Gone are the days when social media is just for your friends to show off pictures of their vacation or their newborn baby.
 Over 3 billion people are using social media, and that number grows each year.
 Don’t miss out on an opportunity to convert those people into your customers.

 Whether posting on Twitter, Facebook, Instagram, YouTube, Snapchat, LinkedIn, or a combination, posting great content is a great way to build your community.
 Remember that your audience on Twitter is going to be different than LinkedIn, so your advertisements and posts should reflect that difference.
 And, of course, don’t forget about including hashtags.

 Did you know?
 78 percent of businesses have dedicated teams for managing their social media.

 If you haven’t already, ensure that your website clearly displays social media icons on the navigation bar so visitors can easily find you on all platforms.